-This Management Commentary provides an overview of the key messages in relation to the IJB's financial planning and performance for the 2016/17 financial year and how this has supported delivery of the IJB's core objectives.
-This commentary also provides an indication of the challenges and risks which may impact upon the finances of the IJB in the future as we strive to meet the health and social care needs of the people of Renfrewshire.
+- 1.1 This publication contains the financial statements for the first operational year of Renfrewshire Integration Joint Board (IJB) for the period 1 April 2016 to 31 March 2017. - 1.2 The financial reporting responsibilities of the IJB Chief Finance Officer include preparing financial statements to provide a true and fair view of the IJB's financial performance, financial position and cash flows (where relevant). - 1.3 This Management Commentary provides an overview of the key messages in relation to the IJB's financial planning and performance for the 2016/17 financial year and how this has supported delivery of the IJB's core objectives.
+It also provides an indication of the challenges and risks which may impact upon the finances of the IJB in the future as we strive to meet the health and social care needs of the people of Renfrewshire.

-1. Role and Remit of Renfrewshire Integration Joint Board
+2. Role and Remit of Renfrewshire Integration Joint Board

-- 1.1 The Public Bodies (Joint Working) (Scotland) Act 2014 established the requirement for NHS Boards and Local Authorities to integrate health and adult social care services in Scotland, governed by IJBs.
-It was envisaged that, health and adult social care services can work together to deliver health and care needs of patients and service users, ensuring those who use services get the right care and support at any point in their care journey. - 1.2 Following approval from Renfrewshire Council and the Greater Glasgow Health Board (NHSGGC), the Renfrewshire Integration Scheme, the formal legal partnership agreement between the two parent organisations, was submitted to the Scottish Ministers on 16 March 2015.
-On 27 June 2015, Scottish Ministers legally established Renfrewshire IJB. - 1.3 Health and adult social care functions in Renfrewshire were formally delegated to the IJB on 1 April 2016, with 2015/16 acting as a 'shadow year' to allow the IJB to implement the necessary preparations for local implementation of integrated health and social care services.
+- 2.1 The Public Bodies (Joint Working) (Scotland) Act 2014 established the requirement for NHS Boards and Local Authorities to integrate health and adult social care services in Scotland, governed by IJBs. - 2.2 Following approval from Renfrewshire Council and the Greater Glasgow Health Board (NHSGGC), the Renfrewshire Integration Scheme, the formal legal partnership agreement between the two parent organisations, was submitted to the Scottish Ministers on 16 March 2015.
+On 27 June 2015, Scottish Ministers legally established Renfrewshire IJB. - 2.3 Health and adult social care functions in Renfrewshire were formally delegated to the IJB on 1 April 2016, with 2015/16 acting as a 'shadow year' to allow the IJB to implement the necessary preparations for local implementation of integrated health and social care services.